thenativeweb/flaschenpost/README.md

 To write messages to the console, you need to call the `getCli` function to get a `cli` object.
 That object provides a number of functions to actually write messages.

-Use the `success` and `error` functions to show that your application has succeeded or failed.
+Use the `success` and `fail` functions to show that your application has succeeded or failed.
 If you want to provide additional information, use the `info` and `verbose` functions.
 In case of any warnings, use the `warn` function.

 ```javascript
 var cli = flaschenpost.getCli();